 Everyone knows — or should know — that the Pulitzer Prizes and the New York Times are irretrievably disgraced by the 1932 Pulitzer awarded to Walter Duranty.
 For 15 years as the Times’ Moscow bureau chief, Duranty provided some of the most shamefully blood-soaked lies ever to be called “journalism.”
 Duranty reliably parroted Soviet propaganda and disparaged those who told the truth about the murderous regime of Bolshevik dictator Josef Stalin.
 (See Arnold Beichman’s 2003 article “Pulitzer-Winning Lies.”)
 The Times has not repudiated, nor has the Pulitzer committee revoked, the prize awarded to Duranty for his “reporting” that amounted to a deliberate cover-up of the genocidal terror-famine by which Stalin starved to death millions of Ukrainian peasants.

-Part of a now increasingly familiar genre of journalistic advocacy for gay adoption, Gorham’s article was recently deleted from the Australian network’s Web site (but retrieved from Google cache by a quick-thinking blogger) after it was revealed Friday that the men so enthusiastically profiled by Gorham were in fact key figures in one of the worst child pornography cases in memory:
+Part of a now increasingly familiar genre of journalistic advocacy for gay adoption, Gorman’s article was recently deleted from the Australian network’s Web site (but retrieved from Google cache by a quick-thinking blogger) after it was revealed Friday that the men so enthusiastically profiled by Gorman were in fact key figures in one of the worst child pornography cases in memory:

 Authorities in Australia say they intend to apprehend and prosecute every member of an international child pornography ring that exploited a boy who was molested from infancy by two men who reportedly created him with a Russian surrogate mother.
 “With this network, rest assured that we will pursue them to the ends of the Earth to make sure each and every one of them faces justice for what their role has been in crimes against this child,” Queensland Police Officer Jon Rouse told the Australian Broadcasting Company.